Ias4g/event-platform/README.md

 ### Event Platform is a platform to watch classes and uses several tools, such as GraphQL API, Apollo, GraphCMS which is a Headless CMS.

-- Parei no minuto 49 da terceira aula em 02 de Julho de 2022!
+- Parei no minuto 44 da Quarta aula em 03 de Julho de 2022!